mui/material-ui/docs/src/pages/style/color/color.md

 ```

 Only the `main` shades need be provided (unless you wish to further customise `light`, `dark` or `contrastText`), as the other colors will be calculated by `createMuiTheme()`, as described in the [Theme customization](/customization/themes#palette) section.

+If you are using the default primary and / or secondary shades then by providing the color object, `createMuiTheme()` will use the appropriate shades from the material color for main, light and dark.

 ### Material color tool